Is Hillary Grooming Chelsea Clinton for White House In 2020 – Chelsea Vs Trump? [Opinion]

 With that said, the Democrats might want to heed the Harvard-Harris poll and get “some one new,” which got 45 percent of the votes from those polled on who they would like as the next Democrat candidate for a presidential run.
 While Chelsea might fall under that category, she’s a Clinton and that is not a name that is new.

-The New York Times reports on how Chelsea’s tweets have grown in number since Hillary Clinton lost the presidential election.
+The New York Times reported on how Chelsea’s tweets have grown in number since Hillary Clinton lost the presidential election.
 Chelsea Clinton’s Twitter page was once used more like a cheer leading tool for Hillary Clinton’s campaign run, that is up until November.

 Once it became clear that Donald Trump was indeed the next president of the U.S., Chelsea’s tweets escalated in number, averaging about 10 a day in February with her over 300 tweets.
 Back in November she had 142 tweets posted for the entire month.
 While she is no longer urging the American public to vote for her mother, she is pulling apart Donald Trump’s administration, policies and actions.

 The New York Times describes Chelsea’s direction in her tweets as “she has greeted the Trump era with a more sarcastic and feisty online personality.”
 They go on to say that “Ms. Clinton has accused a Trump adviser of spreading misinformation, admonished a Republican congressman for racist comments and pushed the president to speak out in the face of an increase in religiously motivated attacks.”
-The New York Times also suggest:
+The New York Times also suggests the following.

 “All of this has raised questions — and prompted criticism — about Ms. Clinton’s political ambitions.
 If it’s coming from a Clinton, both supporters and critics have wondered, can a tweet ever be just a tweet?”